thap2331/kubernetes_templates/exercises/ex-1-13-v07/README.md

     - If http://localhost:8081/ root page shows an image and todo app, then we know it works.
 Refresh after 10 seconds and view the updated image.

 ## Notes:
-    - I do not understand instructions fully, so I updated the prompt to how I understand it.

 ## Solution
     - cd to this directory, run `make relaunch-cluster` and check http://localhost:8081/ and check again after 10 seconds to see the updated image.